 Italy Employment Contracts

-If a foreign company is looking to hire resident employees as part of their expansion into Italy, they must comply with the recruitment regulations concerning tax, social security contributions, employment law, as well as collaborate with or adhere to any collective bargaining, trade unions, or work council agreements.
+If a foreign company is looking to hire resident employees as part of their international expansion into Italy, they must comply with the recruitment regulations concerning tax, social security contributions, employment law, as well as collaborate with or adhere to any collective bargaining, trade unions, or work council agreements.

 National employment legislation, collective agreements, and works council agreements are the main sources of employment law in Italy, which govern employment conditions, benefits, and health and safety regulations.
 The conditions performed vary according to the industry and sector.